Gigaspaces/xap-openspaces/examples/openspaces/data/readme.txt

 be deployed using 'build.(sh/bat) deploy-local-feeder'.
 This will cause the feeder to be deployed into one of the GSC and start feeding unprocessed data into the two processing units.

 Another option to deploy the example can be using the GS CLI using the pudeploy option.
-An intersting example of externally providing the SLA that applies to the deployed processing unit can be running 'gs.(sh/bat) -sla ../examples/openspaces/data/partitioned-sla.xml data-processor'.
+An interesting example of externally providing the SLA that applies to the deployed processing unit can be running 'gs.(sh/bat) pudeploy -sla ../examples/openspaces/data/partitioned-sla.xml data-processor'.
 This allows to deploy the data-processor example using a partitioned space (and not a partitioned-sync2backup) which is defined in the pu.xml.